Inside the 294 Files

 Documented Speeds

-Only 8 of the 78 files include explicit speed estimates.
+Only 8 of the 158 Release 01 files include explicit speed estimates (Release 02 analysis pending).
 Every value below is a direct quote from the document description.
+The Kazakhstan 1994 cable adds a 10th speed reference: an object approaching at "great speed" over the horizon.

 How They Were Detected